User submitted events in WordPress

 • Store files in WordPress Media Library: adds uploaded images to the Media Library in WordPress

-• And we also set the field as Required.
+• And make sure to also set the field as Required.

 Rich Text field options